nataliaCodes/scheduler/README.md

 A user is shown a status indicator while asynchronous operations are in progress.
 When the user presses the close button of the error they are returned to the Form or Show view (skipping Status and Confirm).
 The application makes API requests to load and persist data.
 We do not lose data after a browser refresh.

-## Technical Specifications

-React
-Webpack, Babel
-Axios
-Storybook, Webpack Dev Server, Jest, Testing Library, Cypress

-The Scheduler client application created using Create React App.
-Express is the basis for the Scheduler API server application.

-Both servers run concurrently; requests are proxied from the Webpack development server to the API server.